AnyBody/anybody-tutorial/A_Getting_started_modeling/lesson3.md

 };
 ```

-Insert a"PelvisThoraxDriver" into the Drivers folder, created using the `AnyKinEqSimpleDriver` class.
+Insert a "PelvisThoraxDriver" into the Drivers folder, created using the `AnyKinEqSimpleDriver` class.
 You already know how to create model objects from scratch by using the
 the "Class Inserter" ({ref}`described here <class-inserter>`).
 More details on properties
 such as DriverPos, DriverVel etc. can be ({ref}`found here <anykineqsimpledriver>`) :